Executive Summary

 dir flash: | 1,113 bytes | File system contents |

-Critical Finding #2: CSRF Leading to Unauthenticated RCE
+Finding #2: CSRF Leading to Unauthenticated RCE

 Because the RCE endpoint uses GET requests with no CSRF token, any webpage can trigger command execution when visited by an authenticated administrator.